Empower Her Through Education

 Get the facts, spread the word.

-Chronically malnourished children face serious lifelong negative consequences in learning: reduced mental capacity, lower retention in school and reduced lifetime earnings.
-Take action today to help hungry children succeed in school, by supporting the bi-partisan Global Food Security Act (H.R.
-1567 and S. 1252).
+Chronically malnourished children face serious lifelong negative consequences in learning.
+Take action today to help hungry children succeed in school, by asking the future president to fully implement the Global Food Security Act.

 CARE´s Holistic Approach to Change